Ending cosmetics testing around the world

 In 2017, together with our friends at The Body Shop, we launched our Forever Against Animal Testing campaign, working towards a global end to animal tested cosmetics.

-On October 4th 2018, World Animal Day, we took 8.3 million signatures against cosmetic animal testing to the United Nations Headquarters in New York City.
-This was the biggest animal protection petition ever and the second largest petition to be received by the UN.
+On 4th October 2018, World Animal Day, we took 8.3 million signatures against cosmetic animal testing to the United Nations Headquarters in New York City.
+This was the biggest animal protection petition in history and the second largest petition to be received by the UN.
 Our joint effort is part of the most ambitious campaign ever against cosmetic animal testing and has inspired action from businesses, governments and citizens all over the world.

 The petition signatures, collected from supporters around the world in just 15 months, have helped reinvigorate the campaign and have reached new countries, inspiring more cruelty free cosmetics legislation.